-4-8 Installing and wiring in compliance with EMC Directive
+4-8 Conformity to the EMC Directive

 Effective measures must be taken against the EMI that the motor and driver may give to adjacent control-system equipment, as well as the EMS of the motor and driver itself, in order to prevent a serious functional impediment in the machinery.
 The use of the following installation and wiring methods will enable the motor and driver to be compliant with the EMC Directive.
-Refer to p.166 for the applicable standards.
+Refer to p.168 for the applicable standards.